romilly/compare-temperatures/README.md

+# Environmentla Monitoring with Raspebrry Pi Pico and MQTT

+This started out as a project to explore the data returned by two Pico-based home-brewed environmental monitors, but I'm extending it to cover the Adafruit PMS300i particulate sensor.
+Later I may add the Pimoroni Enviro Urban.

-# Compare temperature readings from different sensors
+## Compare temperature readings from different sensors

 I've been recording temperature data from a TMP36 temperature sensor and a home-brew weather station, implemented in MicroPython running on two Raspberry Pi Pico W boards.